mewc/systemprompts/README.md

 ## Security Notes

-- Only tracks publicly available system prompts
 - No API keys or private credentials stored in the repository
 - All data sourced from official public channels

 ## Contribute

 Want more models?
-More detail
+More detail?

 ## TODO

+- UI that pulls in all the log data to visualise, diff, etc.
 - randomisation of prompts to a/b test
 - follow up questions
 - ...etc